 IBD Service

-As we are aware that rates of psychological distress are higher in the IBD population than the general population, Susan is working with the team to develop the use of psychological screening for all service users.
-People presenting with psychological distress related to their IBD are offered an initial assessment, with the view to evidence based intervention to overcome difficulties and improve quality of life.
-There is a dedicated pathway for younger service users who have transitioned from child IBD services, and/or newly diagnosed young adults.
-The IBD Psychology service is the first of its kind in Ireland and as such will have a strong research and audit focus.
+We are aware that rates of psychological distress are higher in the IBD population than the general population.
+The IBD Psychology service is dedicated to supporting SVUH patients presenting with psychological distress related to their IBD.
+The service can also help with pre-existing problems that might affect how people cope with and manage their IBD.
+The IBD Psychology service is the first of its kind in Ireland and as such has a strong research and audit focus.

 How to access this service: